MicrosoftDocs/quantum-docs/articles/optimization-authenticate-managed-identity.md

 # Using a managed identity to authenticate

 There are several scenarios where it is unsuitable to use interactive authentication or to authenticate as a user account.
 For example, you may want to submit jobs from a virtual machine (VM), or from a Function App.
-One option is to authenticate using a service principal, another option is to configure a managed identity.
+One option is to [authenticate using a service principal](articles/optimization-authenticate-service-principal), another option is to configure a managed identity, which this article will explain.

-These cases may arise when you want to submit jobs from a web service, another worker role, or an automated system.
-In this case you typically want to authenticate using a [Service Principal](/azure/active-directory/develop/app-objects-and-service-principals).

 ## Configure a managed identity